Bachelor of Engineering (Industry) (Honours)

 Overview

-Mechanical engineers are crucial to the design and development of the complex systems, devices and machinery that will be needed to tackle global challenges of the future, including health assistive technologies and biomedical devices, renewable energy systems, advanced manufacturing facilities and low emissions transport.
-You will combine contemporary theory with industry-led projects to hone the skills required to develop and run the innovative mechanical systems and technologies of the future.
+Mechanical engineers are crucial to the design and development of the complex systems, devices and machinery needed to tackle future global challenges.
+These include health assistive technologies and biomedical devices, renewable energy systems, advanced manufacturing facilities and low emissions transport.
+You will combine contemporary theory with industry-led projects to hone the skills required to develop and operate the innovative mechanical systems and technologies of tomorrow.

 Units